-2. TPAM Services' Fees
+2. TAMP Services' Fees

-For the TPAM services provided by IDA, as outlined in Item 4 above, the TPAM Client will pay an annual "Platform fee" to IDA based on the TPAM Client's assets managed by IDA ("TPAM Client AUM").
-The TPAM Client's AUM is determined as of the close of business on the last business day of the preceding calendar quarter.
-The annual fee charged by IDA is calculated and paid quarterly in advance in an amount equal to the following:
+For the TAMP services provided by IDA, as outlined in Item 4 above, the TAMP Client will pay an annual "Advisory fee" to IDA based on the TAMP Client's assets managed by IDA ("TAMP Client AUM").
+The TAMP Client's AUM is determined as of the close of business on the last business day of the preceding calendar quarter and the Advisory fee is calculated using the same billing procedures outlined above in Item 5.B 1.
+Asset-Based Fees.